 On the road

-sImportant information for self-drive roadtrippers.
+sImportant information for self-drive in Tanzania.
 Covered in this section:

-- How are the road conditions?
+- How are the road conditions in Tanzania?

 - How does it work with navigation?

-- What happens in case of a break-down or accident?
+- What happens in case of a breakdown or accident?

-- How to deal with traffic police?
+- How to deal with traffic police in Tanzania

-How are the road conditions?
+How are the road conditions in Tanzania?

 Self drive safari in the Serengeti

-Driving times to Serengeti are as follows:
+Driving times to the Serengeti are as follows:

-- Loduare Gate (Ngorongoro entrance) to Ngorongoro Crater Road: 1.5 hours.
+- Loduare Gate (Ngorongoro entrance) to Ngorongoro Crater Road: 1.5 hours

-- Ngorongoro Crater Road to Naabi Hill Gate (Serengeti): 2.5 hours.
+- Ngorongoro Crater Road to Naabi Hill Gate (Serengeti): 2.5 hours

-- Naabi Hill Gate to Seronera: 1 hour.
+- Naabi Hill Gate to Seronera: 1 hour

-How do in navigate my way?
+How do in navigate in Tanzania?

-What happens in case of a break-down or accident?
+What happens in case of a breakdown or accident?